Fireez30/SimuDeckParser/README.md

 Soon :

- - integration of deck import from encoredecks to the simulator
+ - integration of deck import from encoredecks to the simulator (done , in test)
+ - integration of effects icons into cards text and description
  - support for windows
  - UI updates (alignemnts, better design, responsiveness ?)